contrivancecompanychicago/space-station-sim/README.md

  - rewrite renderer
     - move all context manipulation into layer class
  - use shadowblur for highlighting character
+ - use code to upsize images to like 64 or something

 ### PRIORITISED:
  - serialize character save
  - cook split into prep and cook for task
- - get electron working
-  - save to disk
-  - use it to make demo saves

 ### TECH DEBT